Crib

 The room and

-the bedding may have bright baby colours and
+the bedding may have bright baby colors and

 themes, matching shades and designs or simple practical solutions.